Industrial & Occupational Health and Safety Training Program

 Live Cohort Sessions

-Three weeks of live online sessions with Walter Castro.
+Three weeks of live online sessions, Mon–Fri, with our instructors.
 Learn alongside others making the same career move.

 Monthly Cohorts

-New cohorts start every month.
+Cohorts begin on the first Monday of each month.
 Pick the start date that fits your schedule.
-No waiting six months to begin.
+No waiting.

 Optional Add-On

-The optional in-person add-on gives you 2–3 days of real job site experience with Walter — observing operations, reviewing physical safety conditions, and applying what you learned online to a live environment.
+The optional add-on is 2.5 days on a real job site with your instructor.
+You observe operations, review physical safety conditions, and apply what you learned online to actual working sites.

-Details sent after enrollment.
+Details are sent after enrollment.
 Available for an additional $1,000.

 Common Questions